UC San Diego Hydrogen Blending Project

 What Is the Hydrogen Blending Project?

 On Sept.
 8, 2022, SDG&E submitted a proposal to the California Public Utilities Commission (CPUC) to develop and implement a hydrogen blending project at the University of California San Diego (UC San Diego) campus.
+On December 15, 2022, the CPUC directed SDG&E, Southern California Gas Company, Pacific Gas and Electric Corporation, and Southwest Gas Corporation (collectively, the Joint Utilities) to amend or refile pilot programs to test hydrogen blending in natural gas systems.

-If approved by the CPUC, the project will study the impact of hydrogen blended natural gas (up to 20%) in infrastructure materials common to the natural gas distribution system — addressing the need to fill knowledge gaps to inform a hydrogen blending injection standard.
+If approved by the CPUC, the project will study the impact of hydrogen-blended natural gas (up to 20%) in infrastructure materials common to the natural gas distribution system — addressing the need to fill knowledge gaps to inform a hydrogen blending injection standard.

 Frequently Asked Questions